Alpine2048/Degformer/README.md

 saturation_mut_heatmap.py:

 - Input .csv should be the output from predict.py or formatted in the same way
+- Capable of generating heatmaps for multiple saturation mutagenesis results at a time
 >
 > ```python
 > python saturation_mut_heatmap.py predictions.csv